mborjesson/libpcem/README.md

 # libpcem

 Inspired by #doscember I also wanted to do something DOS-related this month.
-The result is this project, where the goal was to see if it would be possible to build [PCem](https://pcem-emulator.co.uk/) as a library.
+The result is this project, where the goal was to see if it would be possible to build [PCem](https://pcem-emulator.co.uk/) as a library and use it in Java.

-It should have a simple API and the features that I needed to get DOS up and running with graphics, sound and mouse-/keyboard-input through Java.
+It should have a simple API and the features that I needed to get DOS up and running with graphics, sound and mouse-/keyboard-input.

 I was able to build it as a library and use it in Java through BridJ, however I quickly discovered that it instantly crashed when the dynamic recompiler was enabled.
 When testing it in C I found out that it worked when linked as a static library, so the dynamic recompiler is most likely not PIC-compliant which means that the emulation will be very slow when used a shared library (the cpu_use_dynarec-setting will be forced off).